A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Perturbative expansion

 Both eqs.~(\ref{eq:splittingone}) and (\ref{eq:splittingtwo}) comply with the requirement $\mu_k(\epsilon=1) = \mu_k$.
-Nevertheless, it must be borne in mind that each legitimate splitting of $\mu$ affects differently the convergence properties of the perturbative series of $\lambda$ as well as the statistical properties of the truncated series, when $\mu$ is turned into a random variable in sample space.
+It must be noticed, however, that each legitimate splitting of $\mu$ affects differently the convergence properties of the perturbative series of $\lambda$ as well as the statistical properties of the truncated series, when $\mu$ is turned into a random variable in sample space.
 This will be further investigated in sect.~5.

-{\textbf{\emph{ii})} The specific choice of $\bmu$ is rather arbitrary: as far as we are concerned with the feasibility of the perturbative expansion, the only requirement to fulfill is that eq.~(\ref{eq:tspectrum}) be invertible, which is guaranteed provided $0\le\bmu \le \rho/(v+2)$.
-A convenient choice, as we shall see in the sequel, is represented by
+{\textbf{\emph{ii})} The specific choice of $\bmu$ is rather arbitrary: as far as we are concerned with the feasibility of the perturbative expansion, the only requirement to fulfill is that eq.~(\ref{eq:tspectrum}) be invertible, which is guaranteed provided $0\le\bmu<\rho/(v+2)$.
+We mentioned in sect.~1 that a convenient choice is represented by